 Sellers can apply online through the NYS License Center.
-They must register/apply at least 20 days before they operate their business in the NY.
+They must register/apply at least 20 days before they operate their business in NY.

-Point of delivery determines the rate of the sales tax per transaction.
+The point of delivery determines the rate of the sales tax per transaction.

 The final tax rate is the tax rate in effect in the state where the delivery occurs, plus the local tax rate, and district/transportation rate if applicable.

-When you register as a vendor in the New York, you will be classified as a quarterly filer unless you meet the specific conditions for monthly or annual filing.
+When you register as a vendor in New York, you will be classified as a quarterly filer unless you meet the specific conditions for monthly or annual filing.
 Your sales tax payments and returns will be due on or before the 20th of the month following the reporting period.